 These ideas make it easy to plan an entire week of appreciation events or sprinkled throughout the entire year to ensure they feel loved and appreciated for all they do all year long.

 1. Start Their Day Right

-Start their day off spectacularly with a bountiful breakfast.
-I’ve been able to get discounted pastries from Panera.
-Yum!
+Start their day off spectacularly with a bountiful breakfast to fuel them throughout the day.

 Leave them in the teacher’s lounge or pile them on a cart and make classroom deliveries!